NasimAbdollahi/NodeCoder/README.md

 </details>

-<a name="u6"></a>
+<a name="u5"></a>
-### 6. Output file
+### 📂 Output file

+---
 All output files are saved in this directory <font color='#D55E00'> ./results/ </font>.
 Specific sub-directories are created according to model parameters, so that user can keep track of different test cases.

-#### Training NodeCoder
+#### When training NodeCoder
-When training NodeCoder, in a cross-validation setting, the performance scores are saved in a .csv file like
+In a cross-validation setting, the performance scores are saved in a .csv file like
 <font color='#D55E00'> Model_Performance_Metrics_Fold1.csv </font>, for all folds.
 In addition to this, model state is also saved
 in <font color='#D55E00'> CheckPoints </font> sub-directory at certain epochs.
 The checkpoint epoch can be specified in `parser.py`.
 At the end of training on each fold, the inference is performed by finding the optimum epoch and loading corresponding trained model at the optimum epoch.
 At the end of inference, an output file is saved in <font color='#D55E00'> Prediction </font> sub-directory that includes the predicted labels for all proteins in validation set.
 This can be useful for ranking proteins.

-#### Predicting with NodeCoder
+#### When predicting with NodeCoder
-When predicting protein functions with trained NodeCoder, the prediction results are saved in a sub-directory with protein name.
+When running inference with trained NodeCoder, the prediction results are saved in a sub-directory with protein name.
 The prediction result is a csv file like <font color='#D55E00'> KI3L1_HUMAN_prediction_3Tasks_results.csv </font>, which is a dataframe that contains the target labels, predicted labels and prediction probability of the labels per node (AA residue) for all tasks of interest, {y1, y2, ..., yn}.

-[comment]: <> (The node features could also be added in this file for easy access  and further analysis.)

 | node_id | protein_id_flag | protein_id | Task 1 Target| Task 1 Prediction | Task 1 PredictionProb | ... | Task n Target | Task n Prediction | Task n PredictionProb |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |